Skip to content

 );

-In this case ReportViewer shows two additional columns - ExpectedResult and SampleData and uses them to fill corresponding columns in the Spira test report.
+In this case, the ReportViewer shows two additional columns—ExpectedResult and SampleData—and uses them to fill corresponding columns in the Spira test report.

-Note: Assertion message, ActualResult or SampleData may contain a reference to the Manual Test Step in format [TS:X], where X is the number representing the Test Step ID.
-This is useful when you migrating manual test cases to automated scripts and want to keep the trace to manual test steps in the report.
+Note: Assertion message, ActualResult, or SampleData may contain a reference to the Manual Test Step in the format [TS:X], where X is the number representing the Test Step ID.
+This is useful when you are migrating manual test cases to automated scripts and want to maintain traceability to manual test steps in the report.

 Report Formats

-Whenever one runs a test, the report will be stored in the following formats:
+When a test is run, the report will be stored in the following formats:

-1. .trp - default Rapise test report format.
-Contains all information, status and images.
-Rapise displays it using built in Report Viewer.
+1. .trp - The default Rapise test report format.
+Contains all information, status, and images.
+Rapise displays it using its built-in Report Viewer.

-2. .tap - pure text, Test Anything Protocol formatted output.
+2. .tap - Pure text, Test Anything Protocol-formatted output.
 Usually saved as last.tap.
-It is a simplest way for integrating the test into external/custom execution pipelines.
+It is the simplest way for integrating tests into external or custom execution pipelines.

-3. index.html and imageNNN.png - flow output.
-It is saved into <test folder>\Reports\<Date_Time>\ folder: Flow Index
+3. index.html and imageNNN.png - Flow output.
+It is saved in the <test folder>\Reports\<Date_Time>\ folder: Flow Index

 Export Report

-Report may be exported as .xls, .pdf, .xps or .html using the Report popup menu.
+Reports can be exported as .xls, .pdf, .xps, or .html using the Report pop-up menu.

 Export as HTML Dialog

 HTML export supports a number of templates.
-So if you do Report/Export as HTML you then have to specify the export format using the following dialog:
+Therefore, if you select Report/Export as HTML, you will then need to specify the export format using the following dialog:

 Export To Html Dialog

-Report File - source .trp to be used for export.
+Report File – The source .trp file to be used for export.

-• Full Execution Report (images embedded into html) - full report, combined in a single file.
+• Full Execution Report (images embedded in HTML) - A full report, combined into a single file.

-• Full Execution Report (images saved as separate files) - same as previous, but all images are saved next to the main .html file.
+• Full Execution Report (images saved as separate files) - The same as the previous option, but all images are saved alongside the main .html file.

-• High level report (only test status) - short report containing only test-level status.
+• High-level report (only test status) - A short report containing only test-level status.

-Destination HTML - path to the target .html file.
+Destination HTML – The path to the target .html file.

 Exporting Report With JavaScript

-This type of export may also be done from JavaScript code.
+This type of export can also be performed from JavaScript code.

 var ldr = new ActiveXObject("Rapise.LogLoader");